 Where off-street facilities are provided for parking or any other vehicular use, adequate outdoor lighting shall be provided.
-Lighting shall be so arranged as to direct the light and glare away from streets and adjacent property (see Section 10.05, Outdoor lighting).
+Lighting shall be so arranged as to direct the light and glare away from streets and adjacent property consistent with the requirements of Section 10.05, Outdoor lighting.